-At December 31, 2019, the Company recorded \$645,345 favorable development related to favorable development of a change in the provision for adverse deviations in experience of \$468,131, favorable development of \$198,817 in retroactivity for inpatient, outpatient, physician, and pharmacy claims, favorable development of \$194,848 related to pharmacy rebates, and favorable development of \$173,182 related to subrogation recoveries, offset by, unfavorable development of \$263,209 in Medicare Part D claims experience and unfavorable development of \$132,032 in risk share.
-Original estimates are increased or decreased, as additional information becomes known regarding individual claims, which could have an impact to the accruals for medical loss ratio rebates and retrospectively rated contracts.
-As a result of the prior year effects, on a regular basis, the Company adjusts revenue and the corresponding liability and/or receivable related to retrospectively rated policies and the impact of the change is included as a component of change in unearned premium reserves and reserve for rate credits in the statutory basis statements of operations.
+At December 31, 2020, the Company recorded \$678,965 of unfavorable development.
+The primary drivers consist of unfavorable development of \$1,228,593 in retroactivity for inpatient, outpatient, physician, and pharmacy claims and unfavorable development of \$170,021 related to pharmacy rebates, offset by favorable development as a result of a change in the provision for adverse deviations in experience of \$434,314, favorable development of \$156,041 in risk share activity, and \$71,707 of favorable Medicare Part D claims experience.
+Original estimates are increased or decreased, as additional information becomes known regarding individual claims, which could have an impact to the accruals for MLR rebates and retrospectively rated contracts.
+As a result of the prior year effects, on a regular basis, the Company adjusts revenue and the corresponding liability and/or receivable related to retrospectively rated policies and the impact of the change is included as a component of change in unearned premium reserves and reserve for rate credits in the financial statements.

-The Company incurred CAE of \$1,074,399 and \$1,899,093 in 2020 and 2019, respectively.
+The Company incurred CAE of \$983,800 and \$1,074,399 in 2021 and 2020, respectively.
 These costs are included in the management service fees paid by the Company to UHS as a part of the Agreement (see Note 10).
-The following table discloses paid CAE, incurred CAE, and the balance in unpaid CAE reserve for 2020 and 2019:
+The following table discloses paid CAE, incurred CAE, and the balance in unpaid CAE reserve for 2021 and 2020:

-2020 2019 Total claims adjustment expenses \$ 1,074,399 \$ 1,899,093 Less: current year unpaid claims adjustment expenses (17,037) (23,676) Add: prior year unpaid claims adjustment expenses 23,676 25,380 Total claims adjustment expenses paid \$ 1,081,038 \$ 1,900,797
+2021 2020 Total claims adjustment expenses \$ 983,800 \$ 1,074,399 Less: current year unpaid claims adjustment expenses (14,023) (17,037) Add: prior year unpaid claims adjustment expenses 17,037 23,676 Total claims adjustment expenses paid \$ 986,814 \$ 1,081,038

-B. The Company did not make any significant changes in methodologies and assumptions used in the calculation of the liability for claims unpaid and unpaid CAE in 2020.
+B. The Company did not make any significant changes in methodologies and assumptions used in the calculation of the liability for claims unpaid and unpaid CAE in 2021.